syncfusion-content/uwp-docs/uwp/Charts/Series.md

 ### Bar

-Bar series are similar to column series, excepts its orientation.
+Bar series are similar to column series, except for its orientation.
 The following code examples shows how to use [`BarSeries`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.BarSeries.html).

 {% tabs %}